deegrate/Web-Scraping/README.md

 Defines schema for the actor input.
 It is used by the Apify platform to automatically check the input for the actor and to generate a user interface to help users of your actor to run it.
-For more information, see [Input Schema documentation](https://apify.com/docs/actor/input-schema).
+You can find more on Apify's site:[Input Schema documentation](https://apify.com/docs/actor/input-schema).

 ## `main.js`